-JavaScript Data Grid: Building Applications With AG Grid Modules
+JavaScript Grid: Custom UMD Bundle | AG Grid

-In this section we describe how you can cherry pick modules to provide the features you need with a reduced application bundle size.
+In this section we demonstrate how you can cherry pick modules to provide the features you need with a reduced application bundle size.

-This page assume that you want to selectively choose modules and do not require all Grid functionality.
-If you require all Grid features (either Community or Enterprise) then you might be better off using

 Building Your Own UMD Bundle